 MTH-332.Certain topics will be selected for more intensive study.
 Prerequisite: MTH-332.

 MTH-436.
-Topology (Spring).Topological spaces, connectedness, compactness, continuous mappings and homeomorphisms.
+Topology (Not offered 2014–15).Topological spaces, connectedness, compactness, continuous mappings and homeomorphisms.
 Prerequisite: One

 300-levelcourse or permission of the instructor.